-This dashboard has presented only a summary view of rules that have significant economic effects.
-In order from largest to smallest, we have looked at "economically significant rules," "major" rules, and "significant rules.
+1. This dashboard has presented only a summary view of rules that have significant economic effects.
+In order from largest to smallest, we have looked at "economically significant rules", "major rules", and "significant rules".

-This dashboard does not distinguish between Completed, Active, and Long-term ESR.
+4. This dashboard does not distinguish between Completed, Active, and Long-term ESR.
 Future research may also want to consider trends in the use of ESR in the Spring or Fall.
-More resarch on the use of ESR in the early, middle, and late phases of the Presidency may also yield interesting results.
+More research on the use of ESR in the early, middle, and late phases of the presidency may also yield interesting results.

 Crews, Clyde Wayne, Jr. Ten Thousand Commandments An Annual Snapshot of the Federal Regulatory State.
 Report.
 Competitive Enterprise Institute.
 2019 ed.
 Washington, D.C.
 1-113. https://cei.org/sites/default/files/10KC2019.pdf

 Crews, Clyde Wayne, Jr. What’s the Difference between “Major,” “Significant,” and All Those Other Federal Rule Categories?
 A Case for Streamlining Regulatory Impact Classification.
 Report no. 8.
 Competitive Enterprise Institute.
 2017.
 1-26. https://cei.org/content/whats-difference-between-major-significant-and-all-those-other-federal-rule-categories

 Logomasini, Angela, and Henry I. Miller.
 "It’s Time to Shine a Light on Regulatory ‘Dark Matter’."
 National Review, February 20, 2017. https://www.nationalreview.com/2017/02/federal-bureaucracy-regulatory-dark-matter-kills-innovation/